Ningreka/EV-Eye/README.md

 ## Dataset organization

-You can download the data from [https://1drv.ms/f/s!Ar4TcaawWPssqmu-0vJ45vYR3OHw](https://)(To access more information about the setup and data collection process, kindly refer to Section 3 of the corresponding paper), which consists of:
+You can download the data from [https://1drv.ms/f/s!Ar4TcaawWPssqmu-0vJ45vYR3OHw](https://), which consists of:

 - raw_data